 AGC devised its “Culture of CARE”curriculum to encourage DEI efforts among its members.
 CARE stands for commit, attract, retain, empower.
 “A culture of care ensures that everyone, regardless of their background, feels welcome and heard,” says Cannon.

 A caring culture shows concern for worker safety at every level.
-That concern might be expressed in written communication, conversation, or well-designed safety policies.
+That concern might be expressed in written communication, conversation, or well-designed fleet safety policies.
 “A company that cares doesn’t just commit to the general idea of safety,” Cannon says.
 “They do whatever it takes to ensure that employees return home safely every night.”